dianavile/NeighbourhoodMap/README.md

   - Build
 __Know bugs__
 __Version__
+ - Version
+ - Meta
 __Contributors__
 __License__
 __References__

 Setting Up
 =================
-## Install Create React App
+## Installation Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-To install the Create React App from Facebook, I did the following:
+To install:

 1) Create a new folder/repo with the name of the project "neighbourhoodmap"
 2) Install the Create React App from [Create React App](https://github.com/facebook/create-react-app),